SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/test-matter-certs-for-development.md

 ## Initial Setup

 The provisioning code resides under `extension/matter_extension` in the SiSDK directory tree for the SDK used in your Studio project, for example `SimplicityStudio/SDKs/sisdk_release_2/extension/matter_extension/provision`.

 Within the Studio installation, the chip-cert binary can found at <studio_installation>/v5/developer/adapter_packs/cpms/applications.

 ## Generating Matter Certificates (CD, PAA,PAI,DAC) - Provisioning Script

 Reference and detailed explanation of the different processes that take place in the provisioning script are detailed in [https://github.com/SiliconLabs/matter_extension/tree/main/provision](https://github.com/SiliconLabs/matter_extension/tree/main/provision).
-The following is an example on how to generate certificates using the chip-cert tool.
+The following is an example of how to generate certificates using the chip-cert tool.
 Start with generating the Certification Declaration as follows:

 ```bash
 chip-cert gen-cd -K credentials/test/certification-declaration/Chip-Test-CD-Signing-Key.pem -C credentials/test/certification-declaration/Chip-Test-CD-Signing-Cert.pem -O credentials/test/certification-declaration/Chip-Test-CD-1049-8005.der -f 1 -V 0x1049 -p 0x8005 -c ZIG20142ZB330001-24 -l 0 -i 0 -n 257 -t 0 -o 0x1049 -r 0x8005